TejasMane/SatScoreWebApp/README.md

 This is the repository for the full stack coded using AngularJS, NodeJS and Bootstrap.
 An AWS RDS database was populated by scrapping SAT scores related data from the web.
-MySQL, NoSql (MongoDB) was used with query optimization and caching.
+MySQL and NoSql (MongoDB) was used with query optimization and caching.